InstituteforDiseaseModeling/covid-mobility-and-behavior/README.md

     │   ├── external       <- Data from external sources, e.g. shapefiles for plotting maps (from census.gov)
     │   ├── interim        <- Intermediate data files
     │   ├── processed      <- Final data sets -- final clustering labels and final low-dimensional coordinates for every state
-    │   └── raw            <- Raw data -- this is where <a href = "https://www.safegraph.com/covid-19-data-consortium">SafeGraph mobility data</a> should be placed
+    │   └── raw            <- Raw data -- this is where SafeGraph mobility data should be placed │
-    │
     ├── notebooks          <- Jupyter notebooks with the analysis code and the code to generate figures
     |   ├──obj             <- Directory to save computed objects